kjgmez/skydive_log_book/README.md

 # Online Skydive Log-Book

 Welcome to your Online Skydive Log-Book.
 This is a web site where you can create a user name and a password to keep all the details of your skydive under one roof, your profile.
-Don't worry about loosing your physical log-book anymore, it will be saved and protected in this online instance of your skidives.
+Don't worry about loosing your physical log-book anymore, it will be saved and protected in this online instance of your skydives.
+You can see the live app here [https://skydiving-log-book.herokuapp.com]

 ## Installation